-Pasta alla papalina is a Roman pasta, and some would say a lighter version of carbonara - made with prosciutto, onion, peas, eggs and parmigiano reggiano, it's a dish you'll keep coming back to!
+Pasta alla papalina is a creamy Roman pasta dish, created for a Pope, and some would say a lighter version of carbonara.
+It's made with prosciutto, onion, peas, eggs and parmigiano reggiano, and is a big crowd-pleaser!

 If you're looking for a carbonara-like dish, but want to give something a bit different a try, then this papalina pasta is for you!

-The story on how this pasta originated stems from Pope Pius XII when he was still a cardinal.
+The story on how this prosciutto and pea pasta originated stems from Pope Pius XII when he was still a cardinal.
 "Papa" is "pope" in Italian, so "papalina" means "of the pope."

 The dish was invented in Rome in the 1930's, when Cardinal Eugenio Pacelli was a regular client at the restaurant "La Cisterna" - situated near the Vatican.